 Highlight Projects

-Evaluating the Utilities of Large Language Models in Single-cell Data Analysis
+Evaluating the Utilities of Foundation Models in Single-cell Data Analysis

-Example Abstract: Large Language Models (LLMs) or foundation models have made significant strides in both industrial and scientific domains.
-In this paper, we evaluate the performance of LLMs in single-cell sequencing data analysis through comprehensive experiments across eight downstream tasks pertinent to single-cell data.
-By comparing seven different single-cell LLMs with task-specific methods, we found that single-cell LLMs may not consistently excel in all tasks than task-specific methods.
-However, the emergent abilities and the successful applications of cross-species/cross-modality transfer learning of LLMs are promising.
-In addition, we present a systematic evaluation of the effects of hyper-parameters, initial settings, and stability for training single-cell LLMs based on a proposed scEval framework, and provide guidelines for pre-training and fine-tuning.
-Our work summarizes the current state of single-cell LLMs, and points to their constraints and avenues for future investigation.
+Example Abstract: Foundation Models (FMs) have made significant strides in both industrial and scientific domains.
+In this paper, we evaluate the performance of FMs for single-cell sequencing data analysis through comprehensive experiments across eight downstream tasks pertinent to single-cell data.
+Overall, the top FMs include scGPT, Geneformer, and CellPLM by considering model performances and user accessibility among ten single-cell FMs.
+However, by comparing these FMs with task-specific methods, we found that single-cell FMs may not consistently excel than task-specific methods in all tasks, which challenges the necessity of developing foundation models for single-cell analysis.
+In addition, we evaluated the effects of hyper-parameters, initial settings, and stability for training single-cell FMs based on a proposed \textbf{scEval} framework, and provide guidelines for pre-training and fine-tuning, to enhance the performances of single-cell FMs.
+Our work summarizes the current state of single-cell FMs, points to their constraints and avenues for future development, and offers a freely available evaluation pipeline to benchmark new models and improve method development.

 ResPAN: a powerful batch correction model for scRNA-seq data through residual adversarial networks